JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```
 To plot an image, we convert it into grayscale by ```Gray```.
 We use the dot notation because the input is a matrix, and we need to apply the operator to all of its entries.
 Since we are not interested in the axis, we turn them off by ```axis=nothing```.
-Note that we need to transpose the input; otherwise the image would bo rotated.
+Note that we need to transpose the input; otherwise, the image would be rotated.
 We also use ```1 .-x``` to invert the black and white colours.
 ```@example nn
 using Plots